 I'm new to project management, is this program the right fit for me?

 Yes.
 You will find that this program starts from the ground up laying a solid foundation of project management terminology and concepts.
 Then, after you gain a foundation, you will move on to mastering the concepts with a level of expertise that you can bring into the industry.
 You can even qualify to take national certifying exams.

-No. This is a hands-on course that calls out specific keystroke commands.
-Each new edition includes or excludes some functions, features and menu options.
-Additional compatibility challenges will exist with using the provided practice files for the hands-on exercises.
+No. You will need Microsoft Project 2016.
+This program is a hands-on course that calls out specific keystroke commands.
+Each new edition includes or excludes some functions, features, and menu options.
+Additional compatibility challenges would exist with using the provided practice files for the hands-on exercises.

 I have Microsoft Project 2016 Standard.
 Can I use that?

 Yes.
 Although this program will also cover some features / functions that are only available in the Professional edition, you will be provided with references to those functions.
 The main difference is that you won't be able to do the hands-on exercises associated with those functions.

 What will I do as a project manager?

 A project manager is someone who is in charge of the overall success or failure of a project.
 As a project manager, you must start by fleshing out an idea and selling it through the organization.
 You will then pull together your team, organize and clearly lay out the steps involved, lead the team throughout the project lifecycle, manage the budget, make important decisions that could impact the outcome of the project, engage and update stakeholders, deliver a complete project that meets objectives, ensure that there a smooth transition as the project is handed over and rolled out, and finally share the knowledge you gained along the way from successes as well as mistakes.
 You will have ultimate control over all parts of a project including initiation, planning, design, execution, monitoring, control, and closing.

 What education do I need to become a project manager?